Honkai Star Rail Blade build

 Honkai Star Rail Blade build: Blade looking menacingly at the camera, shadows covering the top of his head.

 If you can’t get enough of Honkai Star Rail then worry not.
-We’ve got a guide covering all the Honkai Star Rail characters you can meet and collect, alongside a Honkai Star Rail tier list of best characters so you can see where each one ranks.
+We’ve got a guide covering all the Honkai Star Rail characters you can meet and collect, alongside a Honkai Star Rail tier list of best characters so you can see where each one in the RPG game ranks.
 It’s also worth reading up on the Honkai Star Rail elements and Honkai Star Rail Paths so you understand how each character can fit into a team, particularly with a unique character like Blade.

 What is the best Honkai Star Rail Blade build?